yochaigal/cairn/wip/2e/setting-seeds.md

 ### Factions

 Each region is dominated by one or more Factions, each with its own unique advantages, goals, and obstacles.
 They each should have one or more representatives, or **Seneschals**, tasked with helping complete a Faction's Agenda.

-> Often **Seneschals** will have personal motivations that differ from the Faction's main **Agenda**, a fact that canny PCs can exploit for their own gain.
+Often **Seneschals** will have personal motivations that differ from the Faction's main **Agenda**, a fact that canny PCs can exploit for their own gain.

-Roll one or more times on the [Faction Types](#faction-types), [Faction Agendas](#faction-agendas) and [Seneschals](#seneschals) tables, then answer the following for each Faction:
+Roll one or more times on the [Faction Types](#faction-types), [Faction Agendas](#faction-agendas) and [Seneschals](#seneschals) tables.
-- What power do they have over the people who live here?
-- Who or what threatens their Agenda?
-- How would the Faction interact with any newcomers (i.e. an adventuring party)?
-- What sorts of people act on behalf of these Factions?

 Note the results in your notebook.

 #### Faction Types